 Unless otherwise provided by the U.S. Treasury, each U.S. shareholder of a PFIC is required to file an Annual Report containing such information as the U.S. Treasury may require.
-A U.S. Holder's failure to file the Annual Report will cause the statute of limitations for such U.S. Holder's failure to file an Annual Report containing such information as the U.S. Treasury may require.
-A U.S. Holder's failure to file the Annual Report will cause the statute of limitations for such U.S. Holder's L.S.
-Holder's the statute of limitations for such U.S. Holder's enter U.S. Holder's enter
+A U.S. Holder's failure to file the Annual Report will cause the statute of limitations for such U.S. Holder's U.S. federal income tax return to remain open with regard to the items required to be included in such report until three years after the U.S. Holder files the Annual Report, and, unless such failure is due to reasonable cause and not willful neglect, the statute of limitations for the U.S. Holder's entire U.S. federal income tax return will remain open during such period.
+U.S. Holders should consult their tax advisors regarding the requirements of filing such information returns under these rules.